-- Confirm that your handheld and the other Visor handheld are between ten centimeters (approximately 4") and one meter (approximately 39") apart, and that the path between the two devices is clear of obstacles.
-Beaming distance to other Palm OS handhelds may be different. - Check the General Preferences screen and make sure the Beam Receive setting is on. - Move your handheld closer to the receiving device. - Perform a soft reset.
+- Be sure both handhelds are turned on, confirm that the path between the devices is clear of obstacles and the IR ports are facing one another.

+Beaming distance between Palm OS handheld computers may vary. - Check the General Preferences screen and make sure the Beam Receive setting is on. - Move your handheld closer to the receiving device. - Perform a soft reset.
 See "Performing a soft reset" in Appendix A for more information.